The Commonwealth Electoral Act 1918 (Electoral Act) outlines the redistribution processes.

 Origins of name

-The Division of Bass is named for Dr George Bass (1771–1803).
+The Electorate of Bass is named for Dr George Bass (1771–1803).
 Bass was a surgeon, scientist and explorer and one of those responsible for the early geographical investigation of the Australian coast.
 Bass’ explorations included the islands in Bass Strait, the Tamar estuary, the Derwent estuary and Mount Wellington.

-Creation of electoral division
+Creation of electorate

 More information